 As the director, I felt some of the pain of Francis Ford Coppola when he was trying to get some acting ability out of his daughter Sophia in The Godfather Part III.
 Suffice it to say, Sophia is an excellent director and should remain behind the camera.
 Along those lines, I feel our kids should embrace their geeky side and get desk jobs.

 Visiting the Movie Locations in Sicily

 By the 1970’s, the town of Corleone was too modern to be a film location and other towns near Taormina were used as its stand-in.
 We didn’t take an organised tour of these locations because we were going to visit on our own.
 Taormina though was so pretty, we decided to stay put for the afternoon.
+There are plenty of things to do in Taormina that we couldn’t tear ourselves away to continue our Godfather Movie Sicily tour.
 I’m sure hardcore movie fans will sneer at us.

 My husband has a soft spot for Apollonia, Michael’s first wife, who was killed by a car bomb in Sicily.
 Her death, hardened Michael’s heart, setting the scene for future family tragedies.
 He wanted to visit the church where they got married in the town of Savoca.
 I wanted to see the Castello degli Schiavio where Michael falls off the chair for his final thump.
 The castle though is privately owned though and you need to make reservations if you want to tour it.

 The only movie location we visited in Sicily was the opera house, the Teatro Massimo in Palermo, where Mary is shot dead in front of her father.
 I’ve got to say that scene never gets old – primarily for its comedic value.
 Even our kids thought Mary’s death was badly overacted and hysterically funny.